New book for sale, hardcover, A4 format, 234 pages and 1480 pictures of good quality. Look at the Menu, "New Helmet Book for sale".

 4. Jan M. Meland & Gisle Jøntvedt –

 German World War II Helmets & Headgear (2015)

 5. Paul Martin - The Camouflage Helmets of the Wehrmacht Volume I (2015)

 Jan M. Meland, Bærum, Norway 2017.

 one of the most iconic symbols of the German soldier in World War II.
 Its distinctive shape evokes the terror and fear the German soldiers created during this difficult time, but also represents a technically advanced military design.
+The World War

 Q - Quist, Esslingen.
 Manufactured models M35, M40 and M42.

 SE - Sächsische Emailler - und